 Wait for processing

-Current processing time is approximately 45–104 days.
+Processing times change frequently, so check the current estimate on the official IRCC processing-times tool before you rely on a number.
 You can check your application status online.
-You must be in Canada when the card is ready — it is mailed to your Canadian address.
+You must be in Canada when the card is ready, it is mailed to your Canadian address.

 - 7